sickozell/SickoCV/README.md

 **TOGGLE/GATE modes**
 When the MODE switch is in 'TOGGLE' position functions are activated by triggers in a toggle style.
 When in 'GATE' position functions are gate sensitive, so they stay active until 'T/G' input receives a high gate.
-Functions will be activated by Triggers/Gates with voltages above +1v.

 **Function types**
 The function type is automatically detected depending on connected cables.